csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 that the remote peer already possesses it in order to validate its peers.

+EDNOTE: Discuss caching  beyond the scope of this document.
 It is beyond the scope of this document to define caching.
 Cases where all CAs can be cached like {{ICA-PRELOAD}}.
 Other usecase like will need caching and update  mechanism for cache hit and misses.
 Some are discussed in {{TLS-SUPPRESS}}.

+EDNOTE: Add Note about optionally using the old draft to include the chain fingerprint in order for the peer to confirm the peer has the right cert chain, in order to avoid inadvertent issues

 ## Client